Attendance & Punctuality

 - When your child returns to school you must send a note which explains the absence.

-If you are unsure whether your child should come to school, then please telephone the school and speak to Mrs Cox our Welfare Officer for advice.
+If you are unsure whether your child should come to school, then please telephone the school and speak to Mrs Freeman or Ms Gonzales our Pastoral Support Team.

 For more information and advice about common childhood illnesses please visit: www.nhs.uk/Livewell/Yourchildatschool

 - We do ask that requests for absence due to religious observance are submitted in advance and using the forms available in the reception area.
 Only the actual religious day(s) will automatically be authorised.